Skip to main content

 Method

 1. Slowly heat the milk in a stainless-steel or another non-reactive pot on the stove until it reaches 180 to 185 degrees Fahrenheit (use a thermometer).
-Gentle bubbles should be forming and the surface will look foamy.
+Gentle bubbles should be forming, and the surface will look foamy.
 Turn off the heat.

 2. Use a long-handled stainless steel or wooden spoon and stir in the lemon juice.
 Let the mixture sit for 10 minutes.
 The milk should curdle and become slightly thicker on the surface.
 If you don’t have lemons on hand, white vinegar also can be used to make homemade goat cheese (check out our goat cheese guide).
 It will alter the flavor slightly.

 3. Line a colander with two layers of damp cheesecloth.
 Gently pour the milk into the cheesecloth, then gather the cheesecloth up around the curds and tie it into a bundle.
-A rubber band or butcher’s twine also is a good way to hold the cheesecloth together at the top.
+A rubber band or butcher’s twine is also a good way to hold the cheesecloth together at the top.

 4. Hang the bundle over a pot or jar so the liquid can drip out.
 (You can do this by attaching the bundle to a wooden spoon or a ladle and setting the spoon over the top of the pot.)